RustyRoad/RustyRoad/README.md

 Commands:
-  new       Creates a new project generate  Generates a new route, model, or controller migrate   Runs migrations help      Print this message or the help of the given subcommand(s)
+  new       Creates a new project generate  Generates a new controller, model, or controller migrate   Runs migrations help      Print this message or the help of the given subcommand(s)